Nettikantaiah46/new-session-repo/Readme.txt

 Hello,
-my name is developer1,
+my name is developer2,
-iam from banglore
+iam from delhi
 i like movies